public class GroovyPropertyStyle extends BasePropertyStyle

 protected Map<String,Property> inspectProperties(String type)

-protected boolean isExcludedBaseType(Class<?> classToExclude)
+inspectProperties in class BasePropertyStyleprotected boolean isExcludedBaseType(Class<?> classToExclude)

 This can be useful when the convention or base class define properties that are framework-specific, and should be filtered out from 'real' business model properties.

-By default, excludes any base types from the org.groovy.*
+By default, excludes any base types from the org.groovy.* packages, as well as

-those excluded by BasePropertyStyle
+those excluded by BasePropertyStyle.

-protected boolean isExcludedName(String name)
+isExcludedBaseType in class BaseTraitStyle<Property>protected boolean isExcludedName(String name)

 This can be useful when the convention or base class define properties that are framework-specific, and should be filtered out from 'real' business model properties.